-Jason, like Ricky, spent years looking for a Seiko Morpho, with its unique dial that reflected blue or green depending on the angle you viewed the watch from.
-And it wasn’t just an ordinary blue or green; the colors looked like they were plucked out of Saturn’s rings.
+Jason, like Ricky, had spent years looking for a Morpho, with its unique dial that reflected blue or green depending on the angle you viewed the watch from.
+And it wasn’t just an ordinary blue or green; the colors looked like they’d been plucked out of Saturn’s rings.

 Ricky shook his head.
 Brittany continued, “It’s rare because Seiko recalled them.”

 “They recalled the Morpho in 1973, the same year that they made them.
 Somebody at Seiko must have figured out how dangerous the Morpho is.
 Some Morphos slipped through the net, though, like the one on your wrist.
-On Ricky, Alexi and my wrists.”
+And on Ricky’s, Alexi’s and my wrists.”